arthurrio/ulauncher-viridian-theme/README.md

 ```
 # Credits
-I utilized the [Tokyo Night theme](https://github.com/SirHades696/TokyoNight-Ulauncher-Theme) as a foundation for my project.
+I used the [Tokyo Night theme](https://github.com/SirHades696/TokyoNight-Ulauncher-Theme) as a foundation for my project.
 My work is inspired by and references the TokyoNight theme.

-TokyoNight is inspired by [Surendrajat project](https://github.com/Surendrajat/SeaOwl-Ulauncher-theme)
+The TokyoNight theme, in turn, is inspired by the [Surendrajat project](https://github.com/Surendrajat/SeaOwl-Ulauncher-theme)   .